-I should dedicate an entire post just to curtain rods, because after this experience, I think I know every single option of inexpensive curtain rod options in the greater Austin area.
+I should dedicate an entire post just to curtain rods and best above ground pool, because after this experience, I think I know every single option of inexpensive curtain rod options in the greater Austin area.
 That post is for another day though.
 Let me just say that the cheapest options I found were Wal-Mart and IKEA.
 But my DIY version is significantly cheaper than both of those.

 DIYing a Curtain Rod:

 I headed to Home Depot on a mission to find a practical inexpensive solution to my curtain rod dilemma.
 Part of my problem is that I needed a VERY LONG curtain rod; 113 inches to be exact.
 You can’t exactly buy rods that are almost 10 feet long at Wal-Mart.
 Trust me, I tried.

 At Home Depot I found a variety of objects that could work, but in the end the heavens parted and I stumbled on Electrical Conduit.

 Bless the person that invented this light weight, sturdy, and extremely inexpensive product!

 It was exactly what I was looking for; 10 feet long, light weight, metal, and the best part, only TWO DOLLARS.

 But let me back up for a sec.
 I first considered PVC pipe.
 I’ve seen it done before, but I was worried that the weight of the curtains would eventually make the PVC bow or sag.
 Also, PVC is plastic which would require an additional step to paint.
 I considered buying a wooden dowel rod, but scratched that plan because I just didn’t like it.
 I also strongly considered plumbing pipe, which I almost bought before stumbling upon the Electrical Conduit.
 The plumbing pipe was very heavy though and was significantly more expensive.